xmichellex/SnowflakeCatcher/README.md

 Extensions
 ----------
 Your "snow" doesn't have to fall down.
 You could have bubbles that travel upward toward a barrier or some other similar objects.
 You can keep score based on how many snowflakes have been caught.
-Have fun and be creative.
+Have fun and be creative!

 Samples of Student Work
 -----------------------